AGoliath/webstack/readme.md

 ###  Optional

-* a decent IDE (I prefeer IntelliJ IDEA or PHPStorm)
+* a decent IDE (I prefer IntelliJ IDEA or PHPStorm)
 * a good language file editor if you´d like to go into translating your app into multiple languages.
 I use www.poedit.net

 ## Getting Started

-1. Clone the repository
+1) Clone the repository
-2. Edit the package.json file and fill in the "name" at the very top of the file (the other "tbd"s are optional)
+2) Edit the package.json file and fill in the "name" at the very top of the file (the other "tbd"s are optional)
    Note: This is the name of your app and might end in file paths, urls, and so on, so don´t use whitespace or characters invalid in urls.
-3. Open a elevated / sudo'ed terminal, go to the directory where this readme file lives (we´ll call it the "project dir" from now on), and run
+3) Open a elevated / sudo'ed terminal, go to the directory where this readme file lives (we´ll call it the "project dir" from now on), and run

 ```
 npm install && npm install -g grunt-cli
 ```
 Note: You´ll only need the elevated terminal if grunt-cli is not already installed.
-Otherwise, a non-priviledged terminal will do.

-and all dependencies will be installed.
+Otherwise, a non-priviledged terminal will do. and all dependencies will be installed.

-4. From a terminal at the project dir, run
+4) From a terminal at the project dir, run

 ```
 grunt generateIndex deploy
 ```
 If everything is set up correctly, the grunt job will run without errors and you´re now all set to start coding!

-## A few tips on where to go on from here...
+## A few tips on where to go from here...

 For development, you can go ahead and make your changes within the app/ folder.
 There is no need to run any grunt targets while working within app/, except for the index.html and translations.js files.